Clean up our distribution packaging by moving it to a dedicated repository and building with copr

 Once this is reviewed and merged (and I see what's left...), I'll put together redmine tasks tracking the remaining work for "complete" copr integration.

-#6 Updated by semyers almost 4 years ago
+#6 Updated by semyers over 4 years ago

 Moving the pulp 2.10 release back a week meant it made sense to prioritize #2086 before this.
 I haven't spent significant time on this since Friday, but at this point the only thing that's still not working right is setting the python setup.py versions correctly based on the release config and pushing the tag prior building the SRPMs.
 I should have that fixed up later today for some test builds of 2.10 releases.

-#7 Updated by semyers almost 4 years ago
+#7 Updated by semyers over 4 years ago

 I was able to run a 2.10 build in copr today using the new scripts, and get a working pulp install using just the copr repo in fedora 24.
 The 'kobo' package was not installed despite being listed in the spec file, indicating the packaging repo likely needs an update for pulp 2.10 specs.
 Once that's taken care of, pulp 2.10 installs from should be working fine.

-#8 Updated by semyers almost 4 years ago
+#8 Updated by semyers over 4 years ago

 - Subject changed from Clean up our distribution packaging by moving it to a dedicated repository to Clean up our distribution packaging by moving it to a dedicated repository and building with copr

 Updated the subject to match what I'm actually doing with this ticket.
 Moving the spec files into a dedicated repo per-dist is inexorable from the effort to build pulp in copr, and the effort to build in copr is stalled.

 Stuff that's we can do with the new packaging scripts: